Species Guides

 Can You Catch Tuna Close to Miami Shores?

 Miami Shores sits right on the edge of some of the best big game fishing in South Florida.
-The Atlantic's out there.
-The Gulf Stream's close.
-And if you're asking whether tuna swim within striking distance — they do.
-Just don't expect them to be waiting at the dock.
-You'll need to know what you're chasing, where to look, and what actually works when the line goes tight.
+The Atlantic's out there and the Gulf Stream's close.
+And if you're asking whether tuna swim within striking distance - they do.

 Most anglers target blackfin tuna in these waters.
 They're smaller than their yellowfin or bluefin cousins, but they fight hard and taste even better.
 You'll also run into skipjack and bonito, which look similar and pull just as mean.
-The bigger species?
-Those live farther out.
-But blackfin are the bread and butter near Miami Shores, and they're reason enough to make the run.

 How Far You Actually Need to Go